Jaap Marais: Early life and family history

-Jaap Marais was one of nine children, six sons and two daughters, of whom one brother died in infancy.
-Marais grew up on the farm Maraisdeel ("Marais’s share") in the district of Vryburg.
-It originally formed part of a larger farm, Donkerpoort ("Dark gap or gateway" – such as a gap in a mountain range), which belonged to his grandfather Sarel.
-With his younger brother Jan he attended a local farm school.
+Jaap Marais was one of nine children: six sons, and two daughters, of whom one brother died in infancy.
+Marais grew up on the Maraisdeel farm in the district of Vryburg.
+It originally formed part of a larger farm, Donkerpoort, which belonged to his grandfather.
+He attended a local school with his younger brother Jan.
 Marais matriculated in 1940 at Vryburg Hoërskool.
-With tensions simmering between Afrikaner nationalism and British nationalism during the Second World War, Marais and a number of his classmates organized a "strike" on 10 October 1940, on account of it being the birthday of former president and bastion of Boer independence, Paul Kruger.
+With tensions rising between Afrikaner nationalism and British nationalism during the Second World War, Marais and a number of his classmates organized a "strike" on 10 October 1940, on account of it being the birthday of former president and bastion of Boer nationalism, Paul Kruger.

-After school Marais enrolled at the Hoër Handelskool in Potchefstroom, where he received a National Diploma in 1942.
+After school, Marais enrolled at the Hoër Handelskool in Potchefstroom, where he received a National Diploma in 1942.

+Marais was a member of the Ossewabrandwag.

 Political life

-Early years

-Marais was active in Afrikaner nationalist politics from his twenties onwards.

 Member of Parliament (1958-1969)

 He was elected as a Member of Parliament for the ruling National Party in 1958 and served until 1969.

+Herstigte Nasionale Party (1969-1982)

-The HNP was formed in 1969 by Albert Hertzog (son of former Prime Minister General JBM Hertzog), a cabinet minister, Marais, and two other MPs, Louis Stofberg and Willie Marais.
-The founding of the party occurred three years after the assassination of Hendrik Verwoerd, when his successor BJ Vorster authorised the presence of Māori players and spectators during the tour of New Zealand rugby union team in South Africa in 1970.
-Marais considered this measure as a concession under pressure that would result in other concessions until the whole political order in South Africa (at the time based on racial and cultural differentiation, separate group areas, and white rule) had been dismantled.
-Jaap Marais was thrown out of the Broederbond shortly after the HNP was formed, and all other identified HNP members or sympathisers were also purged from the Broederbond.
+The Herstigte Nasionale Party (HNP) was formed in 1969 by Marais, Albert Hertzog (son of former Prime Minister General JBM Hertzog), a cabinet minister, and two other MPs (Louis Stofberg and Willie Marais).
+The founding of the party occurred three years after the assassination of Hendrik Verwoerd when BJ Vorster authorised the presence of Māori players and spectators during the tour of the New Zealand rugby union team in South Africa in 1970.
+Marais considered this measure as a concession under pressure that would result in liberalization and the dismantlement of apartheid.
+Jaap Marais was expelled from the Broederbond shortly after the formation of the HNP was formed, alongside other HNP members or sympathisers.

-Fighting against concession, and the founding of the Herstigte Nasionale Party (1969-1982)

 The HNP found it difficult to make headway against the entrenched and relatively conservative ruling National Party in the 1970s.
 It succeeded in winning 14% of the vote in the white parliamentary elections of 1981.
 However, it did not gain any seats due to the electoral system, which was based on a Westminster system of electoral districts rather than a proportional system.
-Its electoral growth played a role in encouraging the breaking-away from the National Party in 1982 of the Conservative Party under Andries Treurnicht.
+Its electoral growth played a role in encouraging the Conservative Party to split from the National Party in 1982 under Andries Treurnicht.